Via Logo

 Here’s a look at everything you need to know about establishing payroll in Colombia, including important information regarding minimum wage and payroll taxes.

-How to setup payroll in Colombia
+How to run internal payroll in Colombia

-Establish payroll in Colombia
+Performing payroll in Colombia

 When setting up a business in Colombia, you will want to work closely with local lawyers and accountants to ensure that you’re following payroll processes.
+Hiring local lawyers and incorporating can be difficult to maneuver and costly.
+This process takes 2-3 weeks and can mostly be completed online.
+You will need to complete the following steps:

-1. Register with the Chamber of Commerce to get a business ID Number
+2. to get a business ID Number

-2. Set up an in-country bank account
+3. Set up an in-country bank account

-4. Get your employees personal information, such as passport, proof of health insurance coverage, and bank statements
+5. Get your employees personal information, such as passport, proof of health insurance coverage, and bank statements

-5. Have Employees complete tax registration requirements including:
+6. Have Employees complete tax registration requirements including:

 • Written employment contract